-There were about fifteen of us all packed into someone’s living room.
+There were about 15 of us all packed into someone’s living room.

-Once everyone arrived, our small group leader opened in prayer and have me the go-ahead nod.
+Once everyone arrived, our small group leader opened in prayer and gave me the nod…

 My trembling hands clutched the neck of my little acoustic guitar so hard I thought it was going to break.

-I somehow managed to strum my first G chord and kept my eyes closed while I tried to make it through the first verse.
+I somehow managed to strum my first G chord and kept my eyes closed while struggling through the first verse.

-I got into the chorus and started to feel brave enough to open my eyes.
+I got to the chorus and felt brave enough to open my eyes.

 I couldn’t believe it!
-Everybody was worshiping – I was amazed.
+Everybody was worshipping! 🤯

-Since that first experience of leading worship in a small group, I’ve had the privilege of leading worship in many different venues – some very big, some very small.
+Since that first experience of leading worship in a small group, I’ve had the privilege of leading worship in many different venues – some big and some small.

-I’ve led hundreds in worship at outdoor concerts in Bangkok, I’ve led worship worship at a children’s home in Rwanda and I’ve led worship in small groups in the UK.
+I’ve led hundreds in worship at huge outdoor concerts in Bangkok, I’ve led worship at a children’s home in Rwanda and I’ve led worship in churches and small groups in the UK.

-And I have to say that leading worship in small groups is one of my favourite experiences – nothing beats the intimacy of a small group setting of people hungry for God all worshiping together.
+And I have to say, leading worship in small groups is my favourite – nothing beats the intimacy of a small group setting of people hungry for God all worshipping together.

 I would like to think that over the years I have learned that leading people in praise and worship is much more than just playing a few chords and hoping for the best.

-In this post we will look at how to lead worship in small groups, including some practical pointers and further worship leader’s resources from Worship Rocket that will develop you further as a worship leader.
+In this post, we will look at how to lead worship in small groups, including some practical pointers and further worship leader resources from Worship Ministry Training that will develop you further as a worship leader.

 Before we get into the practical tips on how to lead worship in a small group, I should point out the obvious – worship is more than singing a couple of praise songs.